 - ⅓ cup Moneteray Jack Cheese

 - Spread guacamole in the center of the flour tortilla.
-Place rice, beans, cheese, and toppings on top of the guacamole.
+Place half the rice, beans, cheese, and toppings on top of the guacamole.
 Roll into a burrito and tuck in the ends.

 - Using an indoor grill or a panini press, heat burrito until tortilla browns on each side.